Marjorie Montemayor-Quellenberg, MA

 Insulin is a hormone in the body that helps control glucose levels in the blood.
 It helps transport glucose from the bloodstream to the cells for energy.
 Glucose is needed by all cells to perform their functions.

 If you have diabetes, you may need to take insulin shots to make up for your body’s inability to make or use naturally occurring insulin.
 You may need anywhere from 1-4 shots a day.
-Aside from a needle, the medication may also be given using a special pen or pump.
+The medication may also be given using a special injector pen or pump.

 How much insulin you need depends on several factors, such as your:

-There are different types of insulin that your doctor may prescribe:
+Here are different types of insulin that your doctor may prescribe and an approximate onset and duration of action:

 There is also premixed insulin, which is a combination of two types.
 The mix usually consists of rapid- or short-acting insulin combined with intermediate-acting insulin.